-- 6. Existing spatial management in the high seas can be complemented strategically by future MPA designations to achieve conservation targets.
-However, many mining licences have been granted in areas with high importance for representing conservation features and that have high value to biodiversity or ecosystem function.
-Given the likely impacts of mining, areas earmarked for exploration and exploitation should be re-evaluated so as not to constrain conservation. - Systematic conservation planning tools can only inform the development of an MPA network as factors not captured within input data layers, such as additional socio-economic considerations or expert knowledge, will affect designs. - 8.
-A composite MPA selection approach that combines bottom-up site selection and stakeholder consultation with systematic planning will result in a high seas MPA network design that best meets conservation targets for features with spatial data, addresses spatial data gaps with expert information, and has greatest social and political acceptance. - A new global institutional framework will be required to lead MPA selection, establishment and management. - Taking a global, rather than regional, approach to high seas design would help minimise the total area coverage needed to meet protection targets and reduce associated socio-economic impact of any future network.
+- 7. Systematic conservation planning tools can only inform the development of an MPA network as factors not captured within input data layers, such as additional socio-economic considerations or expert knowledge, will affect designs. - 8.
+A composite MPA selection approach that combines bottom-up site selection and stakeholder consultation with systematic planning will result in a high seas MPA network design that best meets conservation targets for features with spatial data, addresses spatial data gaps with expert information, and has greatest social and political acceptance. - 9.
+A new global institutional framework will be required to lead MPA selection, establishment and management. - 10.
+Taking a global, rather than regional, approach to high seas design would help minimise the total area coverage needed to meet protection targets and reduce associated socio-economic impact of any future network.